Young Liars (comics): Plot

 Danny drinks with Big C, and tells her that it was actually him who shot Sadie in the head.
 The two drunkenly have sex, but are interrupted by Maxim, the leader of the Pinkertons.
 He castrates Danny and rapes Big C, but then is attacked by Donnie and Puss Bag, who stabs him in the eye, and he jumps out a window.

 Danny leaves the hospital, determined to save Sadie.
 Puss Bag tells him that she went with Runco and Annie X to steal the painting.
 In flashbacks, Sadie is getting shot in the head.
 She killed a man (though she claimed he was one of the 'Spiders from Mars') and Danny helped her cover it up.
 Sadie constantly belittles Danny and in a rage, he chases her down and shoots her.

 Meanwhile, Runco and Annie contact the Pinkertons in hopes that they will be rewarded, but instead get captured.
 When the others arrive, Runco gets killed, and the Pinkertons demand to know where Sadie is.
 Sadie drives through the window on a motorcycle and kills all the Pinkertons.
 Immediately after, she has a stroke resulting from the bullet lodged in her brain and collapses.
 Danny attempts to kill himself, but Puss Bag knocks him out.

 In an odd flashback, Sadie is on Mars, where the Spider race is planning to use her to lay thousands of eggs and amass an army to conquer the earth.
 She listens to the Earth DJ Danny Duoshade, and wins a contest to go to a concert.
 She stows away on a flying saucer heading to Earth, and causes it to crash land.
-She takes a spider form and possesses a young girl, whose parents look like Danny and Big C. However, other spiders have also survived, including Sadie's father, who impregnates her with eggs.
+She takes a spider form and possesses a young girl, whose parents look like Danny and Big C, but other spiders have also survived, including Sadie's father, who impregnates her with eggs.
 The DJ Danny Duoshade (who also looks like Danny) arrives, and Sadie is able to acquire a gun from him.
 She kills all but five of the Hatchlings, and vows to get the others.

 Back in "the real world", Danny reveals (to the reader) that he created the Duoshade identity to try to manipulate Sadie and bring her out of the coma.
 Danny, Puss Bag, and Sadie visit her mother, as Sadie wants to destroy all of the 'Martian spiders'.
 In a gunfight, Sadie's mother and brother are killed and the group escapes.

 Two flashbacks reveal that Cee was once pregnant and miscarried, and manipulated Danny into sleeping with her so she'd have leverage against Danny.
 She later miscarries again and saves the fetus' developed arm and keeps it in a box.
 Danny finds out, and throws it in a garbage disposal.
 CeeCee is sent away and returns later, not recalling sleeping with Danny or the fetus's arm.